Violent Crime Felonies In Los Angeles

 Most violent crimes in Los Angeles are going to be treated as strikes pursuant to the Three Strikes Law of California, which means anybody convicted of one of these violent felonies in Los Angeles is going to be sentenced to 85% of their time.

-They're not going to get full good-time/work-time.
+They're going to get only part of the good time/work time.
 They're only going to get 15%.
-So, obviously, this is huge, especially in the county jail where most people are only serving 10% to 25% of their time as I post this information on my website.
+So, obviously, this is huge, especially in the county jail where most people are only serving 10% to 25% of their time, as I post this information on my website.

 But the people who are convicted of violent felonies are not going to be able to go under this formula and will usually serve most of the time that they are sentenced to.

-The policy behind these violent felonies being treated so harshly is that these are – from the authority's vantage point and even the judge's vantage point – these are the worse offenses.
+The policy behind these violent felonies being treated so harshly is that these are – from the authority's vantage point and even the judge's vantage point – these are the worst offenses.

-These are the people who are causing damage and harm to the community and individuals within the community, so they're going to treat them the worst and try to punish them and send them to prison and take away their rights.
+These are the people who are causing damage and harm to the community and individuals within the community, so they're going to treat them the worst and try to punish them send them to prison, and take away their rights.

 This includes the right to bear arms, the right to possess and use ammunition, the right to vote – the list goes on and on.
 So, you definitely do not want to be convicted of one of these violent felonies if you can avoid it.